 PLEASANTVILLE – So I am reading Peter Canning’s biography of Dewitt and Lila Acheson Wallace, American Dreamers, and seeing how the Wallaces affected so many lives positively, not only with what they accomplished in their philanthropy, but how their philosophy helped shape America at a critical time.
 I also was stunned at how they died, ignored by those who were supposed to protect them at their estate, High Winds.

-But while reading the book, I got an insight.
 At its height, it was a book of practical inspiration for living, aggregated very much like today’s web.
 While not all things were positive (Wallace went on a campaign to reduce car accidents by sharing bloody stories, for instance), he always told the stories with optimism.
 And he was all about finding solutions, in a uniquely American way.

 That was the brand.